msafari0/Identikeep/README.md

     ./identiview sysinfo.json -n r103c04s03 -f openmpVersion

-For a summery of the described options, just type:
+For a summery of the described options, just type `./identiview --help`
-    ./identiview --help